Morality and religion: Religious frameworks

 Religions provide different ways of dealing with moral dilemmas.
 For example, there is no absolute prohibition on killing in Hinduism, which recognizes that it "may be inevitable and indeed necessary" in certain circumstances.
-In Christian traditions, certain acts are viewed in more absolute terms, such as abortion or divorce.
-In the latter case, a 2008 study by the Barna Group found that some denominations have a significantly higher divorce rate than those in non-religious demographic groups (atheists and agnostics).
-However, Catholics and Evangelical Christians had the lowest divorce rates and the agnostic/atheist group had by far the lowest number of married couples to begin with.
+Christian traditions, view certain acts - such as abortion or divorce - in more absolute terms.
+In the case of divorce, a 2008 study by the Barna Group found that some denominations have a significantly higher divorce-rate than those in non-religious demographic groups (atheists and agnostics).
+However, Catholics and Evangelical Christians had the lowest divorce-rates and the agnostic/atheist group had by far the lowest number of married couples to begin with.

 According to Thomas Dixon, "Many today ... argue that religious beliefs are necessary to provide moral guidance and standards of virtuous conduct in an otherwise corrupt, materialistic, and degenerate world."
-In the same vein, Christian theologian Ron Rhodes has remarked that "it is impossible to distinguish evil from good unless one has an infinite reference point which is absolutely good."
+In the same vein, Christian theologian Ron Rhodes has remarked that "it is impossible to distinguish evil from good unless one has an infinite reference point which is absolutely good".
 Thomas Dixon states, "Religions certainly do provide a framework within which people can learn the difference between right and wrong."

+Religions provide various methods for publicising, announcing and condemning the moral duties and decisions of individuals.
+A priestly caste may adopt the role of moral guardians.